neuro-inc/cocorepr/README.md

 }
 ```

 In order to train a CL model, we want to have a certain number of "clean" crops per each class (by *crop* we call a small picture cropped from given image using coordinates of given annotation).
 In order to facilitate the manual process of choosing the clean crops, we would like them to be sorted into directories grouping them into classes (categories).
-After the cleaning, we would like to reconstruct this subset of COCO dataset, register it in Git and then use it to train the model.Here comes the tool `cococleaner`, which was created to automate these conversions between different representations of a COCO dataset.
+After the cleaning, we would like to reconstruct this subset of COCO dataset, register it in Git and then use it to train the model.
+Here comes `cocorepr`, which was created to automate these conversions between different representations of a COCO dataset.

 Below you can find the detailed discussion of the COCO dataset representations.